Regular black holes, universes without singularities, and phantom-scalar field transitions: Scalar field - phantom transitions in a Bianchi I universe

 where $\beta_{10}$ is an integration constant.
 Similarly, we obtain

 If we now substitute Eqs. (\ref{new-param4})--(\ref{new-param6}) into the expressions for the components of the Ricci curvature and of the Ricci scalar, we find

 where

-If the universe is empty, we can equate the right-hand side of the equation \eqref{Fried-gen} to zero, from which we can find the scale factor $A$.
-It is also possible to compute the explicit expressions for the anisotropy factors by integrating the equations \eqref{new-param4}--\eqref{new-param6}, and the result is the famous Kasner solution \cite{Kasner}.
+If the universe is empty, we can equate the right-hand side of Eq. \eqref{Fried-gen} to zero, from which we can find the scale factor $A$.
+It is also possible to compute the explicit expressions for the anisotropy factors by integrating Eqs. \eqref{new-param4}--\eqref{new-param6}, and the result is the famous Kasner solution \cite{Kasner}.
 By considering the universe filled with dust or other perfect fluids, we obtain the Heckmann-Schucking solution \cite{Heck-Schuck} or its generalizations \cite{Jacobs,Khalat}.